 The first step in your Search Engine Optimization Plan should include an SEO Audit.
 Taking this step will at the very least provide you comfort that your on-site search engine ranking factors are satisfactory and at best can provide a list of errors that when rectified, dramatically improve rankings for your entire site.

-4. Website Structure Review – Your SEO audit should help you determine if you have the proper website structure that facilitates higher rankings for your targeted keywords.
+- Website Structure Review – Your SEO audit should help you determine if you have the proper website structure that facilitates higher rankings for your targeted keywords.
 This includes determining which pages will target which keywords.
 This is especially important in cases where most of your web traffic is initiated online.
 For example, if you have a local site that provides information on restaurants, hotels, and social activities in Dallas, then you want to make sure you have the proper structure to facilitate the placement of the relevant keywords.
-In this example, lets say you want to optimize for dallas hotel, dallas hotels, dallas motel, dallas motels, cheap dallas hotel, cheap dallas hotels, cheap dallas motels.
+In this example, lets say you want to optimize for Dallas hotel, Dallas hotels, Dallas motel, Dallas motels, cheap Dallas hotel, cheap Dallas hotels, cheap Dallas motels.
 In this example, your decision is pretty straight forward.
-You simply need to decide if you want to include dallas hotels AND dallas motels on the same page (which will mean you will be optimizing that page for both terms as well as all relevant terms for each) or include dallas hotels on one page, and dallas motels on a different page.
+You simply need to decide if you want to include Dallas hotels AND Dallas motels on the same page (which will mean you will be optimizing that page for both terms as well as all relevant terms for each) or include Dallas hotels on one page, and Dallas motels on a different page.

-As you can see, this gets significantly more complex when including 50 other nearby cities such as Fort Worth, Arlington, Garland, and Mesquite.
+As you can see, this gets significantly more complex when including 50 other nearby cities such as Fort Worth, Arlington, Garland, and Mesquite, Texas.

-During a proper SEO Audit, I personally tend to want review all of the search engine ranking factors and about another 200 or so specific items that can lead to better search engine rankings and more targeted traffic from the search engines.
+During a full search engine optimization audit, we personally tend to want review all of the search engine ranking factors and about another 200 or so specific items that can lead to better search engine rankings and more targeted traffic from the search engines.
+In actuality, there are literally thousands of possible search engine ranking factors.
 This is only a list of five of these items.
 Depending on the size of the website, an SEO Audit can take anywhere a few hours to several days to complete.